 facility among other possible penalties.

-The NMR Facility promotes diversity among its user population.
+The NMR Facility promotes diversity and inclusion among its user population.
 See our mission statement on diversity here

 General Policies and Rules